 Subjective Cognitive Impairment (SCI):

-A person notices changes in memory, focus, or thinking, but standard cognitive testing is usually normal.
-Daily activities remain unaffected.
-This stage offers the greatest opportunity for prevention and improvement.
+An individual notices changes in memory, focus, or thinking, but standard cognitive testing typically remains normal.
+Daily functioning is not affected.
+This stage represents a key opportunity for early intervention and prevention.

 Mild Cognitive Impairment (MCI):

-Cognitive changes are measurable on testing and noticeable to others, but the person can still function independently in daily life.
-MCI increases the risk of developing dementia, though progression is not inevitable.
+Cognitive changes are measurable on testing and often noticeable to others, but the individual is still able to function independently in daily life.
+MCI carries an increased risk for dementia, though progression is not guaranteed.

 Dementia:

-Cognitive decline is more advanced and interferes with daily activities, independence, and quality of life.
-Alzheimer’s disease is the most common form, but there are multiple causes of dementia.
+Cognitive decline has progressed to the point that it interferes with daily activities, independence, and quality of life.
+Alzheimer’s disease is the most common cause, though dementia can result from several different conditions.

-Understanding these distinctions helps guide expectations, timing, and the most appropriate support strategies—especially when the goal is early intervention and brain health preservation.
+Understanding these distinctions helps guide appropriate timing, expectations, and support strategies—especially when the focus is on early intervention and preserving brain health.

 That said, engaging with the protocol at any stage—when aligned with the individual’s and family’s wishes—can be a thoughtful and compassionate choice.